SusanHuerta/SusanHuerta/README.md

 This space is where I experiment, iterate, and document the behind-the-scenes of HR systems, internal branding, and bilingual outreach, all with a focus on clarity and connection.
 GitHub isn’t just for code.
 For me, it’s a canvas for building processes that feel human, workflows that make sense, and digital stories that resonate.

-🔗 Explore my full portfolio: [susanhuerta-Resume](https://github.com/SusanHuerta/susanhuerta-Resume)
+🔗 Explore my full Resume: [susanhuerta-resume](https://github.com/SusanHuerta/Resume)